tanishaaa15/RAG-document-intelligence-system/README.md

-#  RAG (Retrieval-Augmented Generation) Document QA App
+#  RAG (Retrieval-Augmented Generation) Document Intelligence system or RAG Q/A App

 This is a full-stack **RAG (Retrieval-Augmented Generation)** application built with **FastAPI**, **Gradio**, and **Groq** (LLama3).
 The app allows users to upload documents (PDF, DOCX, TXT, HTML), ask natural language questions, and receive context-based answers.